jonathan-conroy/event-camera-reconstruction/README.md

 Run `python merge.py` after running E2VID, to estimate the static background and merge it with the E2VID reconstruction.

+The dependencies (including those for E2VID and Noise2Image) are listed in `requirements.txt`

 **List of scripts:**
 - `convert.py:`
    Converts .hdf5 file provided by Metavision software to either .txt